tachiyomiorg/website/src/help/guides/reader-settings.md

 - Webtoon is like vertical but stitches all the images together into one stream.

 ::: c-tip
-You can have different Viewer for different series.
-You can do this by going to the series, opening a chapter, tapping the middle of the screen, pressing the gear icon, and selecting a different viewer in **Viewer for this series**
+You can change viewer for different series by going to the series, opening a chapter, tapping the middle of the screen, pressing the gear icon, and selecting a different viewer in **Viewer for this series**.
 :::

 ## Scale type <Badge text="Fit screen" type="default-indicator" vertical="middle" />